Northwest Horticultural Council

 A. National Organic Standards Board (NOSB) Meeting Information

-The 15-member NOSB meets publicly twice annually (April and October) to consider new topics and make recommendations to USDA on a wide range of issues involving the production, handling, and processing of organic products.
+The 15-member NOSB typically meets publicly twice annually (usually April and October) to consider new topics and make recommendations to USDA on a wide range of issues involving the production, handling, and processing of organic products.
 The NOSB accepts public input prior to the bi-annual meetings in the form of written and oral comments.

-The NOSB held its annual spring meetings April 25-27, 2023, in Atlanta, Georgia, with a virtual option for those unable to travel.
-Public comment virtual webinars took place the week prior on April 18 and 20.
+The NOSB held its annual spring meeting virtually April 29 – May 1, 2025.
+Public comment webinars took place virtually the week prior on April 22 and 24.
+There was no in-person element to this meeting.

 Meeting Resources:

-Additional information can be found on the NOSB’s April 2023 meetings webpage.
+• Additional information can be found on the NOSB’s spring 2025 meeting webpage.

 Upcoming Meetings

 All future NOSB meetings will likely include a virtual option for those unable to travel.
-It is also likely oral comment opportunities will continue as virtual testimonies held the week before the full NOSB meetings.
+It is also likely oral comment opportunities will continue primarily as virtual webinars held the week before the full NOSB meeting.
+In addition, three hours of in-person oral commenting are scheduled for the first day of the full NOSB meeting, when NOP holds the meeting in person.

 C. The National List of Allowed and Prohibited Substances